-At this stage, there is little governance or artifacts.
+At this stage, there is little governance or artefacts.
 All efforts are on birth, development and survival.
 Since the founders are accountable only to themselves and the other 3 Fs, this is appropriate.

-The picture should change abruptly when the first angel investor writes a cheque.
-At this stage, the company is showing some progress with the product.
-They may have captured a few innovative customers who are willing to act as beta test sites to provide feedback on the initial product.
-An angel investor can see a future potential and is prepared to risk a modest investment, but will likely want to see some controls and documentation put in place.
+Development Stage.
+The picture should change abruptly when their development is showing promise.
+This may be the time when the first angel investor writes a cheque, although more companies are able to bootstrap through the development stage.
+At this stage, the company may have captured a few innovative customers who are willing to act as beta test sites to provide feedback on the initial product.
+The company needs to adopt some governance measures, and if an angel has invested, s/he will insist on it.
 An expense budget will be the first item.
 The company will need to hire a part-time bookkeeper to pay the bills, mind the cash, and produce an income statement and balance sheet each month, and a report on the actual versus budgeted expenses.
 This will provide at least a modicum of control on the company finances.
 The company may also discover that they have to file income tax returns and GST or HST returns at the end of the year.
 As the requirements increase with the company’s growth, experienced accountants will need to be hired, and eventually a controller.

-At this point, the company should formally approve an Employee Stock Option Plan (ESOP) before it begins to issue options to employees and directors.
-If options are issued before there is a formal ESOP, the accounting for stock options becomes very complicated.
+At this stage, the company should formally approve an Employee Stock Option Plan before it begins to issue options to employees and directors.

 This is also the time to formally constitute a Board of Directors for the company.
 Many would argue that the angel stage is too early for the overhead of time that a Board requires.
 To the contrary, the time invested by a committed and experienced Board will repay itself many times over by guiding the company and its founder managers through the multiple challenges that companies encounter at the angel stage.
 This is discussed at length throughout the www.earlytagetechboards.com website.